ajowyit/ad-deployment-configuration/README.md

 </p>

 <p>
-- Now, locate the flag and yellow tringle at the top right of the sreen in Server Manager and click on it.
+- Find the flag and yellow tringle at the top right of the screen in Server Manager and click on it.
 </p>
-<p>- Next, select Promote this server to a domain controller.</p>
+<p>- Select Promote this server to a domain controller.</p>
 <br />

 <table>